 Procedures & Guidelines

-The Insurance Law Section of the State Bar of Texas (“Section”), through its governing Council, is requesting submissions for its Spring 2022 Student Writing Competition (the “Competition”) to be coordinated by the Law Student Writing Competition Committee (the “Scholarship Committee”) under the following Procedures & Guidelines.
+The Insurance Law Section of the State Bar of Texas (“Section”), through its governing Council, is requesting submissions for its Fall 2022 Student Writing Competition (the “Competition”) to be coordinated by the Law Student Writing Competition Committee (the “Scholarship Committee”) under the following Procedures & Guidelines.

 The Competition is a state-wide competition, open to written submissions of insurance-related articles (the “Submissions”) authored by law students in good standing from any of the ten accredited law schools in Texas.

 The Submission Deadline is December 16, 2022.
 The subject of the Submission must be an insurance law, insurance coverage, and/or an insurance law-related topic, to be chosen at the discretion of the student author.

 The Scholarship Awards for Competition Winners:

 The Competition’s winners will consist of “Statewide Winners” and “Best of School Winners” (collectively, the “Competition Winners”), all of whom shall be awarded scholarship awards (“Scholarship Awards”).
 The Scholarship Awards will be based upon a ranking of the best Submissions as determined by the sole discretion of the Review Committee established by the Section.

 Scholarship Awards for the Statewide Winners shall be:

 - Third Place: $1,000

 Scholarship Awards for Best of School Winners in the amount of $500 each shall be awarded for the best Submission from each respective and eligible law school, provided that the Section receives a minimum of three (3) Submissions from that law school and there is no Statewide Winner from that school.